NEW: We have put

 Our services range from design, both custom and stock or we can modify one of the existing designs to suit your needs, these options can be coupled with having a boat custom built for you from either an existing design, or a one off design.
 Call us to discuss pricing for these services.

-Noah’s Marine Supply in Toronto supplies our kits, allowing us to offer kits at a more competitive price point then we are able to on our own.
+Noah’s Marine Supply puts together our kits, allowing us to offer kits at a more competitive price point then we are able to on our own.
 Your kit will come from Noah’s, support during the build will be provided by us, should you have build questions we are just an e-mail or phone call away.

 Orders can be